pachyderm/pachyderm/doc/auth/saml_setup.md

 pachctl auth activate --initial-admin=robot:admin
 ```

-At this point, Pachyderm is ready to authenticate & authorize users.
+These commands cause Pachyderm's auth system to start verifying attempts to
+read and write Pachyderm data and blocking unauthorized users.
+Whichever user
+ran this command automatically authenticates as `robot:admin` and has admin
+privileges in the cluster (run `pachctl auth whoami`, as shown below, to
+confirm)

-What the `--initial-admin` flag does is:
+Users will either need to set the `--initial-admin` admin flag or have one
+GitHub-based user in the system.
+The reason:
 1. Pachyderm requires there to be at least one cluster admin if auth is
    activated
-1. Pachyderm's authentication is build around GitHub by default.
-Without this
+1. Pachyderm uses GitHub for authentication by default.
+Without this flag,
-   flag, Pachyderm asks the caller to go through an OAuth flow with GitHub, and
+   Pachyderm asks the caller to go through an OAuth flow with GitHub, and then
-   then at the conclusion, makes the caller the cluster admin.
+   at the conclusion, makes the caller the cluster admin.
 Then whoever
-   activated Pachyderm's auth system can modify it by re-authenticating via
+   activated Pachyderm's auth system can assume admin status by
-   GitHub and performing any necessary actions
+   re-authenticating via GitHub and performing any necessary actions
 1. To avoid the OAuth flow, though, it's also possible to make the initial
    cluster admin a "robot user".
-This is what
-   `--initial-admin=robot:<something>` does.
+Setting `--initial-admin=robot:<something>`
+   does this.
 1. Pachyderm will print out a Pachyderm token that authenticates the holder as
    this robot user.
 At any point, you can authenticate as this robot user by
    running